IATI/cdfd-docs/docs/retrieval.rst

 ************************
-CDFD Methodology
+Data Retrieval
 ************************

-This section outlines how IATI data is the retrieved, processed, and output by CDFD.
+This section outlines how IATI data is retrieved by CDFD.

 Data Source
 ============

 CDFD downloads a daily snapshot of all IATI data from the `IATI Data Dump <https://iati-data-dump.codeforiati.org/>`_, a tool built by the IATI community.